 - Buy chuck or bottom round roast instead of sirloin.
 They cost less and have less fat.
 Cover them during cooking.
 Cook them longer to make the meat tender. - Buy only the leanest (at least 90%) ground meats.
 Check the percent of fat on the label. - 3.
 Buy plain frozen fish, not the kind with batter. - 4.
 Don't buy meats that come with sauces, stuffing, or flavorings.
-They cost more. - Don't buy pricey stewing beef.
+They cost more. - 5.
+Don't buy pricey stewing beef.
 Buy a cheaper steak (like round steak).
-Cut it up yourself for use in the stew.
+Cut it up yourself for use in the stew. - Look for specials on GREEN and YELLOW foods at the meat counter.

-Plan healthy meals for the week with your parent.
+Plan healthy meals for the week with your child.